UntitledModGame/umg-mods/dimensions/final_plan.md

 - no getters/setters for entities changing dimensions

-- dimensions mod automatically emits `dimensions:entityMoved` if an entity changes dimensions.
+- automatically emits `dimensions:entityMoved` if an entity changes dimensions.

 - spatial partitions have a dimension value too